Office 365 Audit Log Workload types

 - (From Microsoft) “The content blobs are created by collecting and aggregating actions and events across multiple servers and data centers.
 As a result of this distributed process, the actions and events contained in the content blobs will not necessarily appear in the order in which they occurred.
 One content blob can contain actions and events that occurred prior to the actions and events contained in an earlier content blob.
 We are working to decrease the latency between the occurrence of actions and events and their availability within a content blob, but we cannot guarantee that they appear sequentially.”

-- There can be significant delay between when an event occurs in O365, and when an audit log is available from Microsoft.
+- There can be a significant delay between when an event occurs in O365, and when an audit log is available from Microsoft.
 We receive the log files as soon as they are made available to us.
 The latency for log line available varies between content types, and from our observation, is not consistent.
 This is not within Sumo Logic’s control.
 You may monitor this latency by querying the difference between the event time stamp and the receipt time stamp (when we processed the log message).

 - In your Office 365 logs, you might see intermittent messages that say